Defenceman: 'Stay-at-home' and 'offensive' defence

 The other extreme of participation is an offensive defenceman, who gets aggressively involved in the team's offence.
 To accomplish this, the offensive defence player often “pinches in” to keep the play from going offside and moves towards the halfboards and high-slot area for scoring opportunities.
 This makes it difficult for the opposing team to protect their net from being scored upon if the team can maintain control of the puck.
 However, this can lead to more odd man rushes and breakaway opportunities for the opposing team if the defender does not succeed.
-Bobby Orr's end-to-end rushing allowed him to defend effectively as well as attack.
-By contrast, Paul Coffey enjoyed high offensive production but his defensive play was considered mediocre for most of his career.
+Bobby Orr's end-to-end rushing allowed him to defend effectively as well as attack, helping his teams win two Stanley Cup Championships.
+By contrast, Paul Coffey enjoyed high offensive production but his defensive play was considered mediocre for most of his career; he helped his teams win four Stanley Cup Championships, often paired with a "stay-at-home" defender.

 Defensive zone play

 When in the defensive zone, the defence player is responsible for keeping the opposing forwards' opportunities to a minimum when they are on a rush, forcing them to the corners and blocking both passing and shooting lanes.
-The primary responsibility is to cover areas of the defensive zone that would otherwise pose a clear goalscoring threat for the opposing offence.
+The primary responsibility is to cover areas of the defensive zone that would otherwise pose a clear goalscoring threat from the opposing offence.

 When the opposing offence is putting pressure on the defence's team, the defence skater usually plays closer to the net, attempting again to block shooting lanes but also ensure that the goalie is not screened (prevented from being able to see the puck at all times).
 It is especially critical for the defenceman to keep opposing forwards from being able to move effectively in front of the net, which is why defencemen are frequently tasked with playing physical hockey in front of their own net.
 If a shot on net is made, an unguarded forward can often redirect it too quickly for the goalie to adjust or else score on a rebound.
 Another important duty is clearing rebounds away from the goal, and preferably to the defenceman's teammates, before opposing forwards can get to them.
 Often, defence players end up covering the opposing team's wingers while in the defensive zone, while their centre will cover the opposing team's centre.